brussell98/Mirai/README.md

 	- [x] About
 	- [x] Stats
 		- [x] List servers or channels
-		- [x] Option to only show certain stats
+		- [x] List ammount of channels and members each server has
 		- [x] Commands process
 	- [ ] Music commands (Planned for v2.0) - PRIORITY
 		- [ ] Audio help